kaiorosa1/100-days-of-code/r1-log.md

 I've worked on Rodrigo's portfolio, right now I've been focusing on the looks of each page.
 I created the instagram grid that I intend to use the instagram API to fetch from if this is a thing haha I don't know much about API and this is gonna be a very good experience working with that.
 Also worked on React challenges on FCC.

+### R1D74

+I've worked on some React challenges on FCC.
+And also  started working on another page for Rodrigo's portfolio.
+I hope to be finish with this project by the end of next week.